 Gambit trading strategy is a bold attempt to gain maximum profit while not losing sight of risk.
-But I should warn you, that to use it you should school yourself to patience because for all conditions to meet you might need lots of time.
-The good thing is that this strategy worth it; you can get big profits from waiting for the right moment to come without taking additional risks.
+Please consider that it may take a lot of time for this strategy to work.
+Thus, arm yourself with patience.
+The good thing is that this strategy is worth it: you can get a big profit from waiting for the right moment to enter without taking additional risks.

-The strategy was designed by Walter T. Downs, a dedicated chess-player, and mathematician, for calm and lucrative trading on the D1 time interval.
-But it turned out that it works on the H4 timeframe as well.
-With this strategy, you need only one indicator to receive signals to enter the market – Bollinger bands.
+The strategy was created by Walter T. Downs, a dedicated chess-player and mathematician, for calm and lucrative trading on D1 timeframe.
+But it turned out that it works on H4, too.
+The only indicator you need to enter the market is Bollinger bands.

-The minimum and maximum of the "signal" candles (2) should be located above the minimum and the maximum of the previous candles (1).
+The minimum and maximum of the "signal" candle (2) should be above the minimum and maximum of the previous candle (1).

-The closing price of the signal candle should be in the lower part of the candle’s range.
+The close price of the signal candle should be in the lower part of the candle’s range.

-Central Bollinger line should be moving downward for at least 10 consecutive days.
+Central Bollinger line should be moving down for at least 10 days in a row.

-If all these conditions are met, at the opening of the third candle (3) following the "signal" candle we can open shorts.
+If all requirements are met, we can sell at the open price of the third candle (3) following the "signal" one.
 Stop Loss should be set slightly above the maximum of the "signal" candle (2).
-On the fourth day after we opened our position, we should place Stop Loss at the breakeven point (the opening point).
-The deal should be closed when the price crosses the lower green Bollinger line.
+On the fourth day after we opened our position, we should trail Stop Loss at the open price.
+The trade should be closed when the candlestick crosses the lower green Bollinger line.

-The "signal" candle should be closed above the middle level of the entire range of the candle and above the center Bollinger line.
+The "signal" candle should close above the middle point of the candle’s range and above the center Bollinger line.

-If all these conditions are met, we enter the market long at the opening of the next candle following the "signal" candle.
+If all requirements are met, we buy at the open price of the next candle following the "signal" candle.
 Stop Loss should be placed below the minimum of the "signal" candle.
-On the fourth day after we opened our position, Stop Loss should be placed at the breakeven point (the opening point).
-We should close the deal when the price crosses the upper green Bollinger line.
+On the fourth day after we opened our position, we should trail Stop Loss to the open price.
+We will close the trade when the candlestick crosses above the upper green Bollinger line.